Model theory of $\mathrm{C}^*$-algebras: Strongly self-absorbing algebras

 \begin{proof} Only the converse direction requires a proof.
 Assume $Q$ is e.c.\ for the class of unital, stably finite, \cstar-algebras.
 Also assume that $A$ is a unital, stably finite, \cstar-algebra which is not MF.
 Since $Q$ is MF and nuclear, the tensor product $A\otimes Q$ is stably finite by Lemma~\ref{L.sfMF}.
 Since being MF is universally axiomatizable, as in the proof of Proposition~\ref{P.6.5.1} we obtain that $Q$ is not MF, a contradiction. \end{proof}

-We turn to $\cZ$ and projectionless \cstar-algebras. \begin{proposition} The Jiang--Su algebra $\cZ$ is e.c.\ for the class $\cC$ of nuclear, projectionless, stably finite, unital \cstar-algebras if and only if every $A\in \cC$ is embeddable into an ultrapower of $\cZ$.
+We turn to $\cZ$ and projectionless, stably finite, unital \cstar-algebras.
+Let $\cC$ be the class of nuclear, projectionless, stably finite, unital \cstar-algebras. \begin{proposition} The Jiang--Su algebra $\cZ$ is e.c.\ for $\cC$ if and only if every $A\in \cC$ is embeddable into an ultrapower of $\cZ$.

 If $\cZ$ is e.c.\ for $\cC$ then it is the unique projectionless unital strongly self-absorbing algebra. \end{proposition}